 The transmission can be downshifted or upshifted, even at full throttle, and, although there is no speed limitation on upshifting, there is a limitation on downshifting and reverse.
 Good driving practices indicate that downshifting should be avoided when the vehicle is over the maximum speed attainable in the next lower gear.
-Allison transmission incorporates downshift inhibite within the valve body to prevent harmful ship when the vehicle is traveling too fast for the next lower gear.
+Allison transmissions incorporate downshift inhibitors to prevent harmful shifts when the vehicle is traveling too fast for the next lower gear.
 If downshifts are attempted at excessive speeds, the inhibitors prevent the selected downshift until the vehicle reaches an acceptable speed.